Special Needs Education (Bachelor of Arts, B.A.)

 Career opportunities & prospects

-This degree qualifies you to continue your teaching degree with a Master of Education in Special Education, as well as for support roles in schools, like teaching assistant or school integration assistant.
+This degree qualifies you to continue your teaching degree with a Master of Education in Special Needs Education, as well as for support roles in schools, like teaching assistant or school integration assistant.

-Dr. Wachtel, room 505, Tel. +49 30 2093-66708, sfb-sopaed-iss-gym-bs@hu-berlin.de
+Dr. Wachtel, room 505, phone: +49 30 2093-66708, sfb-sopaed-iss-gym-bs@hu-berlin.de

 Send an email